-Possibility of encountering a black hole
+The possibility of encountering a black hole

 How black holes distort space and time

-At a great distance, a black hole behaves like an ordinary object with large mass, i.e. it obeys the laws of classical mechanics as well as Newton’s law of universal gravitation.
+At a great distance, a black hole behaves like an ordinary object with a large mass, i.e. it obeys the laws of classical mechanics as well as Newton’s law of universal gravitation.
 In fact, it is impossible to distinguish between a blue dwarf weighing 265 suns from a black hole of the same mass based on their behavior.

 But when we get closer to the dark monster, the laws of Einstein’s general relativity theory come into play, according to which the gravitational force is capable of distorting space and time, especially if we are dealing with a black hole.

 When approaching the massive monster in a spaceship, we will notice that the closer we get to the black hole, the greater effort the engines of the ship will have to exert while trying to stay on a circular orbit.

 You will find yourself inside a black hole heading toward singularity into the core of infinitely distorted space and time, in which known laws of physics cease to exist.

-When you approach the event horizon, it will look from the outside as if you were frozen motionless.
+When you approach the event horizon, it will look from the outside as if you were frozen and motionless.
 Since the light cannot escape a black hole, it will be the last thing others will know about your existence.

 Imagine that the unthinkable has happened.
 A massive black hole outside our galaxy approached a newly-exploded supernova, which pushed the giant at speeds of several hundred kilometers per second towards our galaxy.

 There is no way of knowing.
-At least unless the black hole begins to interact with a visible object, since not even the light is able to break free out of its “bowels”.
+At least unless the black hole begins to interact with a visible object since not even the light is able to break free out of its “bowels”.

-So instead of looking for a black hair on the dark carpet, let’s think about how to determine if the giant is approaching us using indirect ways.
+So instead of looking for black hair on the dark carpet, let’s think about how to determine if the giant is approaching us using indirect ways.

 First, the matter which has been affected by the black hole emits streams of particles that can reach us.

-And yet, even under ideal circumstances, it will be difficult to notice the dark monster approaching.
+And yet, even under ideal circumstances, it would be difficult to notice the dark monster approaching.
 In order for astronomers to detect a change in the radiation of the star, a black hole must pass exactly between the star and us, actually crossing its rays.
 But even in this case, we would need a lot of luck to notice this effect.

-In the worst case, passing of a black hole in close proximity to us can launch us right in the scorching center of the sun, or knock us out of the solar system into the coldness of space.
+In the worst case, the passing of a black hole in close proximity to us can launch us right in the scorching center of the sun, or knock us out of the solar system into the coldness of space.

-“The day when a black hole decides to pay a visit to the solar system will be a very disappointing experience“.
+“The day when a black hole ‘decides’ to pay a visit to our solar system will turn out to be a very disappointing experience“.

-Journey inside a black hole.
+Journey inside a black hole

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.